NOW ENROLLING!PROGRAM OVERVIEW

-Students are required to travel to Redlands two weekends during the program for Phlebotomy and Venipuncture training.
+Students are required to travel to Redlands three weekends during the program for Phlebotomy and Venipuncture training.

 Students that successfully complete the program will receive a Certificate of Completion and will be eligible to apply for the California Certified Medical Assistant (CCMA) Exam.